-All students in the M.A. in Clinical Mental Health Counseling online program are responsible for behaving in an ethical manner throughout their training, as well as in clinical and professional settings.
-Violations of the ACA Code of Ethics, and/or the Student Honor Code/Liberty Way and/or failure to take steps to rectify violations are considered extremely serious and may result in termination from the program.
+All students in the M.A.
+Marriage and Family Counseling program are responsible for behaving in an ethical manner throughout their training, as well as in clinical and professional settings.
+Violations of the AAMFT Code of Ethics, ACA Code of Ethics, and/or the Liberty Way and/or failure to take steps to rectify violations are considered extremely serious and may result in termination from the program.

-Although students are expected to adhere to the ACA Code of Ethics and the Student Honor Code/Liberty Way as guides to their behavior throughout their program, reading the documents is just the beginning of understanding professional ethics.
-Being an ethical counselor-in-training involves understanding the underlying principles and values associated with professional codes of ethics that are built upon a strong commitment to biblical principles, developing a set of beliefs that guide one's everyday practice, being able to discern potential as well as realized ethical problematic situations, and having the character to stand by these when faced with challenging situations.
+Although students are expected to adhere to the AAMFT Code of Ethics, ACA Code of Ethics, and the Liberty Way as guides to their behavior throughout their program, reading these guidelines is just the beginning of understanding professional ethics.
+Being an ethical counselor-in-training involves understanding the underlying principles and values associated with professional Codes of Ethics that are built upon a strong commitment to biblical principles, developing a set of beliefs that guide one's everyday practice, being able to discern potential as well as realized ethical problematic situations, and having the character to stand by these principles when faced with challenging situations.
 This is an essential component of your professional development.